reaktor/tizendev/README.md

 You have to run `dlogctrl set platformlog 1` in the emulator's shell to enable enough logging for the profiler.
 After running the command restart the emulator.

+### Emulator and native applications
+Remember to pass the --nativeTarget=i386 option so the application is built with right architecture.

 ### Troubleshooting
 Installation may fail for many reasons.
 The error message will not tell the actual reason.
 Possible solutions: